 LOUISE MURRAY / SCIENCE PHOTO LIBRARY LOUISE MURRAY / SCIENCE PHOTO LIBRARY

 Tiger tracking.
-Wildlife warden inspecting a fresh tiger pawprint at the Bandhavgarh National Park, India.
+Wildlife wardens and elephant riders, known as mahouts, tracking tigers at the Panna National Park, India.
 An estimated 2,000 to 4,000 tigers exist in the wild in India, mostly within national parks.
-Increasing human population and encroachment onto tiger territory have been to blame for the rising number of attacks on humans.
-Maneating tigers are tracked and monitored by park wardens.
+Increasing human population and encroachment onto tiger territory have been blamed for the rising number of attacks on humans.
+Tigers can be identified by the size and shape of their paw prints.
 Individuals that repeatedly attack humans are removed from the park and kept captive in a zoo.

 Model release not available.
 Property release not required.